sjentsch/lsjDocs/Other/Prologue.rst

    to adapt it.

-Maybe someone would like to write a version that makes use of the **tidyverse**...
-I hear that’s become rather important to R these days :-)
+Maybe someone would like to write a version that makes use of the **tidyverse**… I hear that’s become rather important to R these days :-)

 Best,